SWC-OSG-Workshop/2014-12-15-UChicago/novice/python/index.md

-But the two most important things are to use whatever language your colleagues are using, so that you can share you work with them easily, and to use that language *well*.
+But the two most important things are to use whatever language your colleagues are using, so that you can share your work with them easily, and to use that language *well*.

 <div class="toc" markdown="1">